seng350/course/project.md

 2. As in iteration 2

 ### Marking Guide
-- AS in iteration 1/2
+- As in iteration 1/2

 ## 5. Final Demo
 During the last week of class, schedule some time with me and the TAs to show your final project, and walk us through the code/design.